The European Citizens’ Initiative is very much alive

 The world’s first tool for direct democracy across borders has been dismissed as “useless and toothless”.
 But the European Citizens’ Initiative – or ECI – might just have hidden potential.

-So far, 621,688 EU citizens have signed an ECI to ban the substance glyphosate and protect against toxic pesticides.
+So far, 621,688 EU citizens have signed an ECI to ban the substance glyphosateexternal link and protect against toxic pesticides.
 It took less than 70 days, and the initiative organisers expect one million people from seven countries to support it by this summer.

-Besides “stop glyphosate”, citizens of the 28 EU member states can put their names to eight other ECIs, of which six can be signed online.
+Besides “stop glyphosate”, citizens of the 28 EU member states can put their names to eight other ECIs,external link of which six can be signed online.
 It’s a new record for the five-year-old platform, which in the past has been criticised for not serving much of a purpose.
 But several points show that it holds more promise than its critics believe.

 Stronger performance: In the first year of its existence – 2012-2013 – many citizens and groups tested the new agenda-setting instrument.
 But since then, the average number of ongoing initiatives steadily fell – until this year.
 Besides the successful “stop glyphosate” movement, other initiatives now being circulated involve the rights of EU citizens in Britain after Brexit, the protection of free movement across the EU, transnational civic education, environmental issues and a conservative proposal to define marriage as limited to heterosexual couples.